cpp-tutor/abaci0-literate/Abaci0.md

 }
 ```

-Function `addFunctionInstantiation()` is called with a function name, actual parameter types and and `Environment*`, creating a new instantiation record if the mangled name does not match any already present.
-This record obtains a return type value by calling `TypeCodeGen::operator()`.
+Function `addFunctionInstantiation()` is called with a function name, actual parameter types and and `Environment*`, creating a temporary `Unset` instantiation record if the mangled name does not match any already present.
+A return type value is obtained by calling `TypeCodeGen::operator(StmtList&)`, and the instantiation record is then updated.

 ```cpp
 void Cache::addFunctionInstantiation(const std::string& name, const std::vector<AbaciValue::Type>& types, Environment *environment) {